-Reality check time: it’s completely your fault if you’re not earning more money (I warned you I’d be brutally honest).
+Reality check time: it’s completely your fault if you’re not making more money (I warned you I’d be brutally honest).

 I was in denial about this for years.